-Self-employment has its perks but an employer-sponsored retirement plan isn’t one of them.
-Opening a solo 401(k) or a Simplified Employee Pension Individual Retirement Account (SEP IRA) allows the self-employed to build wealth for retirement while enjoying some tax advantages.
+Self-employment has its perks, but an employer-sponsored retirement plan isn’t one of them.
+Opening a solo 401(k) or a Simplified Employee Pension Individual Retirement Account (SEP IRA) allows the self-employed to save for retirement while enjoying some tax advantages.

 So, which is better for you?
 The answer can depend largely on whether your business has employees or operates as a sole proprietorship and which plan yields more benefits, in terms of contribution limits and tax breaks.

 Weighing the features of a solo 401(k) vs. SEP IRA can make it easier to decide which one is more suited to your retirement savings needs.

 A solo 401(k) is similar to a traditional 401(k), in terms of annual contribution limits and tax treatment.
 A SEP IRA follows the same tax rules as traditional IRAs.
 SEP IRAs, however, typically allow a higher annual contribution limit than a regular IRA.

 A solo 401(k) covers a business owner who has no employees or employs only their spouse.
 Simply, a Solo 401(k) allows you to save money for retirement from your self-employment or business income on a tax-advantaged basis.

 These plans follow the same IRS rules and requirements as any other 401(k).
 There are specific solo 401(k) contribution limits to follow, along with rules regarding withdrawals and taxation.
 Regulations also govern when you can take a loan from a solo 401(k) plan.

 A number of online brokerages offer solo 401(k) plans for self-employed individuals, including those who freelance or perform gig work.
 You can open a retirement account online and start investing, no employer other than yourself needed.